Cepharanthine

 Cepharanthine is an antiinflammatory and antineoplastic compound isolated from Stephania.
-Due to these modalities, it has been shown effective against HTLV in lab research.
+Due to these modalities, it has been shown effective against viral infections such as HTLV and hantavirus in early stage research.
 Additionally, it has successfully been used to treat a diverse range of medical conditions, including radiation-induced leukopenia, idiopathic thrombocytopenic purpura, alopecia areata, alopecia pityrodes, venomous snakebites, xerostomia, sarcoidosis, refractory anemia and various cancer-related conditions.
 No safety issues have been observed with CEP, and side effects are very rarely reported.